-The Senior School encompasses Years 9, 10 and 11.
-It is an incredibly exciting time with the girls gaining a greater sense of independence and self.
+Years 9, 10 and 11 are an incredibly exciting time, with the pupils gaining a greater sense of independence and self across these three years.

-The Senior School meets together once a week for an assembly.
-Often the girls lead the assemblies themselves, with themes including What it means to Fail; The Importance of Humour; and The Necessity of Compassion.
+The senior school meet regularly for an assembly.
+Often the pupils lead the assemblies themselves, with themes including What it means to fail; The importance of humour; and The necessity of compassion.

 Each pupil is offered individual support through her form tutor and deputy form tutor, head of year, head of section and the sixth form prefects.
 This is in addition to the support offered by the learning support centre, the careers department, the school nurse and the school counsellors.
 The pastoral team are always available to contact via email, phone or in person in their offices.
 Pupils and parents are encouraged to approach any member of the pastoral team if they have any questions or concerns or would like further support pastorally or academically.